HarshiniBhat/yolov5/README.md

 ![](/images/test.jpg)

-### Experiment 3 Trained with more number of images i.e1161 Training images and 290 validation images with 40 epochs
+### Experiment 3 Trained with more number of images
+i.e 1161 Training images and 290 validation images with 40 epochs
 Result: the precision obtained is 88% and recall obtained is 84% and mAP is 88.6

 ![](/tested/test2.jpg)